rishabh06sharma/Court-system-prediction/README.md

 5. Equal Opportunity

 The objective of this method was to optimize accuracy and reduce variation in TPR and TNR between groups .
-The method our NGO chose based on testing a myriad of machine learning optimization techniques and postprocessing methods is a Support Vector Machine (SVM) driven algorithm post-processed for equal opportunity .
+Our selection is based on testing a myriad of machine learning optimization techniques and postprocessing methods is a Support Vector Machine (SVM) driven algorithm post-processed for equal opportunity .
 In order to enforce equal opportunity, the TPR values (and thus, FNR values) between the